Freedom of Information Part II – Information Statements

 If the requested documents are about your personal affairs, you should provide certified proof of your identity (e.g. a copy of your current drivers licence or other photo identification).
 If you are applying for documents as an agent for another person or as a parent or guardian, you must provide evidence of your guardianship status or your authority to act as an agent.

-If the requested documents contain personal information about other people, we will need to contact those people to ask their permission to release their personal information.
+If the requested documents contain personal information about other people, either you, or we, will need to obtain their signed authority, to release their personal information.

 Processing a request